 An email or telephone call telling you that you’ve been fired from your job will most likely harm your self-esteem.
 A text message or post to Facebook advising you that your partner has broken off your relationship will almost certainly harm your emotional well-being.
 This law, in essence, has made it illegal to post, text, call, or electronically distribute anything upsetting to anyone.

-While no one has yet attempted to use Nova Scotia’s Cyber Safety Act nefariously, it’s simply a matter of time.
+At the time of this writing, nobody has yet attempted to use Nova Scotia’s Cyber Safety Act nefariously, but some people think it’s only a matter of time.
 What’s even worse is that an IP address is used as ‘an address’.
 Meaning if your roommate could be convicted of cyberbullying and your Internet and your computer will be shut off and seized.
 It’ll be interesting to see this play out in university dormitories, apartment complexes and other venues where virtual strangers are forced to share space and Internet service.